apache/beam/website/src/community/twitter-handle.md

 -->
 # Beam Twitter handle
 ## What is it and what are the goals?
 Apache Beam community thrives to be inclusive to everyone.
-As part of this effort, we want to enable any community member to share anything interesting and fun related to Beam via its [official twitter handle](https://twitter.com/ApacheBeam).
+As part of this effort, we want to enable any community member to share anything interesting and fun related to Beam via its [official Twitter handle](https://twitter.com/ApacheBeam).

 The Twitter feed found here is owned by the Apache Beam PMC, and the process of adding new tweets into the feed is documented below.